msushkov/kbp-el/README.md

 2. Extract features.
 This includes steps to:
   - Extract entity mentions from sentences
   - Extract lexical and syntactic features from mention-level relation candidates (entity mention pairs in the same sentence)
-  - Perform entity linking (linking Freebase entities to mentions in text)
+  - Link Freebase entities to mentions in text (entity linking)
   - Generate positive and negative training examples for relation candidates
   - Extract the non-example mention-level relation candidates
   - Extract the entity-level relation candidates by combining the mention-level candidates with entity linking